WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 ## jupyter note!
+_Both work the same, use what your comfortable with_

 I only really mention ipython here, but the same all applies to jupyter as well.
 I just really like ipython itself, c'mon its right there in the terminal